Sounding Together ‘26: Talinup

 Accessibility & safety

-As noted above, the house will no doubt feel busy, vibrant and stimulating.
+The house will feel busy, vibrant and stimulating.
 We can discuss provisions such as quiet spaces based on the need of the participants.
 In general, we would encourage treating bedrooms as quiet/low stim/check-out areas during the day.

 We are committed to making Sounding Together safe, from the perspective of interpersonal safety as well as safety in the environment.
 We encourage you to take the initiative to look after yourself too, by bringing appropriate gear, keeping your wits about you, and being aware of dangers associated with the south-west of WA.